ROS 2 Developer Guide

 Since there is not an existing CMake style guide we will define our own:

-• Use lowercase keywords (functions and macros)
+- Use lowercase keywords (functions and macros)

-• No whitespace before ('s
+commands - No whitespace before

-• Use two spaces of indention, do not use tabs
+'s - Use two spaces of indention, do not use tabs

-• Do not use aligned indentation for parameters of multi-line macro invocations.
+- Do not use aligned indentation for parameters of multi-line macro invocations.
 Use two spaces only.

-• Prefer functions with set(PARENT_SCOPE) to macros
+- Prefer functions with

-• When using macros prefix local variables with _ or a reasonable prefix
+to macros - When using macros prefix local variables with

 Markdown